t-koester/webstore/readme.md

 All images used in this project are sourced from external websites and are available under the links provided.
 I do not claim any copyright or ownership over these images.
 They are used solely for testing and demonstration purposes.

-If you have any concerns about the usage of any images, please contact me, and I will promptly address the issue.
+If you have any concerns about the usage of any images, please contact me, and I will promptly address the issue.s